 Figure 21 shows the level-of-service standards for the Village of Pinecrest and the recommended stormwater impact fee per acre for each land use category.
 The total cost of stormwater drainage improvements for the Village of Pinecrest is estimated at \$40,819,825 and total acreage in the Village is 4,813, according to the 2015 Village of Pinecrest Stormwater Master Plan.
 Based on the acreage for each land use presented in the Village's buildout analysis and impervious surface factors, i.e. runoff factors, taken from the Colorado Urban Drainage District Criteria Manual and Pinecrest's 2012 Stormwater Drainage Impact Fee Methodology and Computation report, impervious acres were calculated for each land use, totaling 2,705 acres across the Village.
 Impervious acres are then used to determine the proportionate share for each land use type.
-The capital cost per acre was determined by multiplying the total capital cost (\$40,819,825) by the proportionate share factor for each land use, divided by the acreage to be developed.
+The capital cost per acre was determined by multiplying the total capital cost (\$40,819,825) by the proportionate share factor for each land use, divided by the acreage to be developed, divided by 43,650 (square feet in an acre).